If you get periods, any bleeding can feel like too much.

 Your comfort matters.
 Birth control for your heavy periods shouldn’t come with a side of anxiety or trauma.

-If the thought of needles makes you weak in the knees, the shot is probs not for you.
+If the thought of needles makes you weak in the knees, the shot may not be right for you.

 What are the potential side effects?

-Like any med, hormonal birth control can cause side effects, and some types are more likely to do this than others.
+Like any medication, hormonal birth control can cause side effects.
+Some types are more likely to do this than others.

 Will it affect any preexisting health conditions?

-It’s a good idea to talk with a healthcare provider about birth control for your periods if you have a preexisting medical condition.
-Some methods may not be right for your individual situation.
+It’s a good idea to talk with a healthcare professional about birth control for your periods if you have a preexisting medical condition, as some methods may not be right for your individual situation.

 Does it have any other benefits?